BabylonJS/Documentation/content/How_To/GUI/Gui3D.md

 ### Hand Menu

-The `HandMenu` is a `NearMenu` that uses the [HandConstraintBehavior].
-It is useful for XR experiences to always have a quick to use 3D control.
+The `HandMenu` is a `NearMenu` that uses the [HandConstraintBehavior](/divingDeeper/behaviors/meshBehaviors#handconstraintbehavior).
+It is useful for XR experiences to always have a 3D menu in hand range.

 ### Custom controls